eventray-archive/horus/README.md

 Development
 =====================
-If you would like to help make any changes to pyramid_signup, you can run its unit tests with py.test:
+If you would like to help make any changes to horus, you can run its unit tests with py.test:

 > $ py.test

 and to check test coverage:

-> $ py.test --cov-report term-missing --cov pyramid_signup
+> $ py.test --cov-report term-missing --cov horus

 you might also consider running the tests in parallel: